iank/blog.iank.org/content/machine learning/receptors.md

 - statistics gleaned from approximating edges as lower-degree polygons
 - etc

-As an interesting compromise between manual feature design and automatic feature extraction, I found this [codeproject post by Andrew Kirillov](http://www.codeproject.com/Articles/11285/Neural-Network-OCR), who uses "receptors" (scroll to "Another Approach").
+As an interesting compromise between manual feature design and automatic feature extraction, I found this [codeproject post by Andrew Kirillov](http://www.codeproject.com/Articles/11285/Neural-Network-OCR), who uses "receptors" (scroll to "Another Approach")[^receptors].

 The idea is to project the same set of small line segments on each image, and generate a vector of receptor activation (crossing the letter / not crossing the letter) for each image.